What is the Difference Between Football and Soccer Cleats?

 Soccer cleats are made from a thinner, more pliable material.
 The light and pliable materials enhance the touch with the ball.
 It allows more air to circulate, so the player’s feet don’t get too hot and sticky as they play.

-On the other hand, football cleats are built with a more robust upper material to shield players from the rough nature of the game.
+On the other hand, football cleats are built with a stronger upper material to shield players from the rough nature of the game.
 The cleats can endure more contact and less bending because of the thick materials.

 Another distinction between soccer and football cleats is the amount and shape of the studs.